-If the lo-oil light is blinking, it can because of 2 reasons;
+If the lo-oil light is blinking, it can be because of 2 reasons;

 The LED is blinking to show that the oil is not enough to run the engine.
 So you have to fill it to the indicated point to turn the LED off.

-But if the LED is still blinking and it’s frequently warning the lo-oil indication, then it means that it the time to perform oil change and the mower needs oil filter replacement.
+But if the LED is still blinking and it’s frequently warning the lo-oil indication, then it means that it is the time to perform an oil change and the mower needs oil filter replacement.